Highest sky deck in Western Hemisphere dares visitors to live on the edge

 A tunnel-like walkway offers both audio and visual stimulants — think the speed of sound (trains moving) and the smooth, almost soothing sounds of construction.

-Fifty-one seconds is the amount of time you'll spend going up in the elevator, and it's a fast, entertaining ride at that.
+Fifty-two seconds is the amount of time you'll spend going up in the elevator, and it's a fast, entertaining ride at that.
 To prepare visitors for what they're about to see, the elevator ride doubles as a mini cinema experience.

 Turn your back to the doors and watch as the elevators' walls come alive as screens of New York City's famous landmarks are built from the ground up via animated sketches that transform into sharp photographic images.